janausis/GPS-Denoise/README.md

 # GPS-Denoise
- Denoises GPS data with Kalman Filtering and the law of cosines.
+ Denoises JSON GPS data with Kalman Filtering and the law of cosines.